aaslun/Sightings/readme.txt

 === Sightings ===
 Author: Andreas Lundgren (webdez)
 Contributors: webdez
-Tags: geotagging, geolocation, geolocate, geotag, place, location, gps, placemark, sightings, map, crowd sourcing, maps, google maps
+Tags: geotagging, geolocation, geolocate, geotag, place, location, gps, placemark, sightings, map, crowd sourcing, crowdsourcing, maps, google maps
 Requires at least: 3.0
 Tested up to: 3.2.1
 Stable tag: trunk
 License: GPLv2 or later
 Donate link: http://webdez.se/donate/

-Sightings is an easy to use plug-in that lets you geo-tag any post or page in WordPress and display them on Google maps in your blog.
+Sightings easily lets you, or your readers, geo-tag any post or page in WordPress and them on maps in your blog.

 == Description ==